top of page

 Sony Classic Chrome 3900K A7 vs Fuji Classic Chrome

-The reds are still slightly pink, and the yellows are more realistic, while Fuji shifts them towards amber.
+On Sony the reds are still slightly pink, and the yellows are more realistic, while Fuji shifts them towards amber.
 But they are very close, and that’s without any editing or post-processing.

 Wanna share your Sony film simulation JPEGs or ask any questions?
 Join the forum!